aiza-k/Israel-Palestine/README.md

 Analyzes deaths caused by the Israeli-Palestinian conflict between 1989-2016 and the amount of military aid the US has given to Israel from 1946-2015.

-View html files for result summaries, and R scripts or Rmd files for all code used.

 <small>Data Sources:

 Sundberg, Ralph, and Erik Melander, 2013, “Introducing the UCDP Georeferenced Event Dataset”, Journal of Peace Research, vol.50, no.4, 523-532